GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-91/index.md

 ## Share credentials on affiliated sites {: #credentials }

-If your site has multiple domains, and shares the same account management backend, you can now associate your sites with one another, allowing users to save credentials once, and have the Chrome password manager suggest them to any of your designated affiliated sites.
+If your site has multiple domains, and they share the same account management backend, you can now associate your sites with one another, allowing users to save credentials once, and have the Chrome password manager suggest them to any of your affiliated sites.

 This is ideal when your site is served from different top level domains, like `google.com`, and `google.ca`.
 Or maybe you've got multiple domains